sumhungyee/telegram_ai_gptq/README.md

 For example, run `git clone https://huggingface.co/TheBloke/wizardLM-13B-1.0-GPTQ` to install wizardLM 13B v1.0 GPTQ.

 ### Limitations
-1. No memory :(.
+1. Stateless.
 This is beneficial for group-chats, and saves a lot of effort and memory.
-2. Can be very slow, depending on how fast your computer is.
+2. Can be very slow, depending on the speed of your computer.

 ### **IMPORTANT, FOR DEVELOPERS**
 Different models are trained with different prompt templates.
 It is important to ensure that your model's prompt template matches the prompt template you are feeding it.
 For a list of prompt templates, see [this link](https://www.reddit.com/r/LocalLLaMA/wiki/models#wiki_prompt_templates).